PlayStation: PlayStation 3

-Released on November 11, 2006 in Japan, the PlayStation 3 (PS3) is a seventh generation game console from Sony.
+Released on November 11, 2006, in Japan, the PlayStation 3 (PS3) is a seventh generation game console from Sony.
 It competes with the Microsoft Xbox 360 and the Nintendo Wii.
 The PS3 is the first console in the series to introduce the use of motion-sensing technology through its Sixaxis wireless controller.
 The console also incorporates a Blu-ray Disc player and features high-definition resolution.
 The PS3 was originally offered with either a 20 GB or 60 GB hard drive, but over the years its capacity increased in increments available up to 500 GB.
 The PlayStation 3 has sold over 80 million consoles worldwide as of November 2013.

 Slim model

 Like its predecessors, the PlayStation 3 was re-released in 2009 as a "slim" model.
 The redesigned model is 33% smaller, 36% lighter, and consumes 34% to 45% less power than previous models.
 In addition, it features a redesigned cooling system and a smaller Cell processor which was moved to a 45nm manufacturing process.
 It sold in excess of a million units within its first 3 weeks on sale.
 The redesign also features support for CEC (more commonly referred to by its manufacturer brandings of BraviaSync, VIERA Link, EasyLink and others) which allows control of the console over HDMI by using the remote control as the controller.
 The PS3 slim also runs quieter and is cooler than previous models due to its 45 nm Cell.
 The PS3 Slim no longer has the "main power" switch (similar to PlayStation 2 slim), like the previous PS3 models, which was located at the back of the console.
-It was officially released on September 1, 2009 in North America and Europe and on September 3, 2009 in Japan, Australia and New Zealand.
+It was officially released on September 1, 2009, in North America and Europe and on September 3, 2009, in Japan, Australia and New Zealand.

 Super Slim model

 In 2012, Sony revealed a new "Super Slim" PlayStation 3.
 The new console, with a completely redesigned case that has a sliding door covering the disc drive (which has been moved to the top of the console), is 4.3 pounds, almost three pounds lighter than the previous "slim" model.
-The console comes with either 12GB flash memory or a 250GB, 500GB hard drive.
+The console comes with either 12 GB flash memory or a 250 GB, 500 GB hard drive.
 Several bundles which include a Super Slim PS3 and a selection of games are available.